Code of Conduct Complaint - Magnetawan

 Guy Giorno has been appointed as the Integrity Commissioner for the Municipality of Magnetawan.
 He can be contacted toll free at 1-(800) 609-5685 extension 46871 or directly at (416) 865-5164 or by email at firstname.lastname@example.org

-The Integrity Commissioner's role is to:
+The Integrity Commissioner's Role:

 1. The application of the code of ethics and conduct for members of Council and the code of ethics and conduct for members of local boards.